 Used in The Naked Jungle.
 After several minutes of very awkward, one-sided conversation, there is a prolonged silence and then:

 Joanna: "Everything I say seems to make things worse.
 I'm trying not to irritate you."

 Leiningen: "I noticed that.
 I find it irritating."

-Used in the film version of Sense and Sensibility, when Mrs Dashwood brusquely orders Margaret to "restrict her remarks to the weather".
+Used in Sense and Sensibility, when Mrs Dashwood brusquely orders Margaret to "restrict her remarks to the weather".

 In Harry Potter and the Philosopher's Stone, whenever Quirell is questioned on the subject of his turban, he goes pink and starts talking about the weather.
 Hagrid also does this whenever touchy subjects are evoked, when he doesn't go mysteriously deaf.

 In Order of the Phoenix, Harry is dismayed to find himself talking about the weather while trying to flirt with Cho.